SooryaGeorge7/Dublin-Eats/README.md

 #### **Flow Chart logic**

 A basic flowchart was used to plan the logic of this website.
 The logic was altered during development of website to adapt to the project's needs.
+The website allows unregistered users to use the search field and view restaurant categories but they are unable to pin,rate or see any reviews of any restaurants until they have signed up for the website.

 - ![Flow chart of logic](/documentation/flow-diagram/flow-chart-dublineats.jpg)